codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 In the templates folder create an **index.html** file.

-## Add the html code
+## Add the HTML code

-Go into the index html code and copy and paste the code below.
+Go into the `index.html` code and copy and paste the code below.
 It is just a simple form that will post to an API route on our flask server.

 ```php-template
 <!-- templates/index.html -->